Solving Matrix Games with Near-Optimal Matvec Complexity: Prox multi-point method outer loop

 For $\beta, \gamma, \rho > 0$, we say an $\epsilon'$-$\DMP$ oracle is \emph{$(\beta, \gamma, \rho)$-kinetic} if additionally the output always satisfies at least one of \begin{enumerate*}[series = tobecont, itemjoin =, label=(\alph*)] \item $\alpha = \beta$ or \item $\breg{\cU}{z'} \ge \gamma \alpha^\rho$. \end{enumerate*} \end{definition}

 Next, we present the prox multi-point method in Algorithm~\ref{alg:multiprox-method-monotone-op}.
 Algorithm~\ref{alg:multiprox-method-monotone-op} maintains a sequence of iterates $z^{(1)}, z^{(2)}, \dots$ outputted by the $\DMP$ oracle, as well as $K$ sequences of regularization center points, where the $k$-th sequence for $k \in [K]$ is denoted $w_k^{(0)}, w_k^{(1)}, \dots$.
 At each iteration $t$, a set of \emph{active centers} is dynamically chosen via the index set $\idset^{(t)}$ in Line~\ref{line:multiprox-choose-active-centers}.
-The corresponding centers $\inbraces{w^{(t - 1)}_k : k \in \idset^{(t)}}$ are passed to the $\DMP$ oracle in Line~\ref{line:multiprox-DMP} to obtain $z^{(t)}$ and $\alpha^{(t)}$.
+The corresponding centers $\inbraces{w^{(t - 1)}_k : k \in \idset^{(t)}}$ are passed to the $\DMP$ oracle in Line~\ref{line:multiprox-DMP} to obtain $z^{(t)}$ and $\alpha^{(t)}$; note that here $\inbraces{w^{(t - 1)}_k : k \in \idset^{(t)}}$ is a multiset (i.e., multiplicity is preserved).
 Then, the regularization centers for the next iteration $w_k^{(t)}$ are set in Line~\ref{line:multiprox-w^{(t)}_k-unified-def}.
 Centers which were active in the current iteration are updated to $z^{(t)}$; otherwise they retain their previous value.
 This ensures appropriate telescoping occurs in the analysis.
 Finally, note that the conditional in Line~\ref{line:multiprox-while-loop} evaluates to $\true$ when $t = 0$ due to the convention from Section~\ref{sec:prelims} that a summation over an empty index set is 0.

 \RestyleAlgo{ruled} \DontPrintSemicolon \SetKwComment{Comment}{/* }{ */}